Angelmmiguel/angel.kiwi/en/blog/2025/07/disappointed-by-gemini-cli.md

 1. Copy the URL manually
 2. Set up SSH port forwarding for the OAuth callback
-3. Complete the authentication in a different machine with a browser
+3. Complete the authentication in my Macbook

 # Do you have a project?